mobile app bar

 Bulls-Coach Phil Jackson im Kreise seiner Spieler Steve Kerr, Dennis Rodman mit taktischen Anweisungen Basketball Herren NBA, Saison 1996 97

-In the 1990s, the general leading the Chicago Bulls battalion, the team that dominated the NBA and changed the game forever, was none other than Phil Jackson.
+In the 1990s, Phil Jackson led the Chicago Bulls to not just dominance in the NBA, but they changed the game forever.
 He managed some of the biggest stars in basketball history, including Scottie Pippen, Dennis Rodman, and, of course, Michael Jordan.
-How did he balance such egos and keep the team running like a well-oiled machine?
-He had his own ways.
+How did he balance such egos while keeping the team running like a well-oiled machine?
+Well, Phil had his ways…

-Toni Kukoc was part of the Bulls roster from 1993 to 2000, which meant he celebrated three championships as a member of their second three-peat team.
-In a recent conversation with EuroLeague, he reflected on what it was like to be a Bull during that era and how Jackson, who oversaw all six of Chicago’s championships that decade, motivated players in unorthodox ways.
+Toni Kukoc, who was part of the Bulls roster from 1993 to 2000, celebrated three championships as a member of their second three-peat team.
+In a recent conversation with EuroLeague, he shed light on how Jackson, who oversaw all six of Chicago’s championships that decade, motivated players in unorthodox ways.

-Most coaches, during a poor showing, would let their temper get the better of them.
-They’d call out mistakes, raise their voices, or look frantic as they tried to pull their team out of trouble.
-But even when Jackson’s Bulls trailed by double digits, he stayed calm and as positive as ever.
+Most coaches, after a poor showing, would let their temper get the better of them.
+They would call out mistakes, raise their voices, or look frantic while trying to pull their team out of trouble.
+But even when Jackson’s Bulls trailed by double digits, he always remained calm and positive.

-“He would go like this — ‘We got them exactly where we want them.
-Let’s start playing basketball and we all good.'”
+“He would go like this: ‘We got them exactly where we want them.
+Let’s start playing basketball and we [will] all [be] good,'” recalled Kukoc.

-This brought the spirits up, and the Bulls were able to approach the second half, feeling mentally rejuvenated, realizing that they could turn this game around if they simply turned up and played to their abilities.
-Even during dry stretches early on, when shots weren’t falling and good looks were hard to find, Jackson encouraged his players to keep shooting, even if it meant taking some bad shots.
+This invariably brought the spirits up, and the Bulls would approach the second half feeling mentally rejuvenated, realizing that they could turn this game around if they simply turned up and played to their abilities.
+Even during dry stretches early on, when shots weren’t falling and good looks were hard to find, Jackson encouraged his players to keep shooting.

 Kukoc continued, “He calls a timeout and goes like, ‘You shot the ball, you shot the ball, you shot the ball… did you shoot the ball?
 Okay, we’re playing for him.
 Preferably, he misses it, so we all miss that shot.
 And from that point on, let’s start playing basketball.'”

-The players never expected Jackson to behave this way, which was what made him so popular among them.
-“It was actually positive that he tried to clear your mind, like you don’t have to think about it.”
+The approach made Jackson much loved by the players.
+“It was actually positive that he tried to clear your mind, like you don’t have to think about it,” added Kukoc.

-Jordan always made it clear that he would only be an NBA player as long as it meant he would be working under Jackson.
+During his Bulls run, Jordan always made it clear that he would remain an NBA player only if he was working under Jackson.
 Netflix’s The Last Dance docuseries captured his love for the 13-time NBA champion perfectly.

 About the author